Back to Louisiana

 • The exact criteria for determining what constitutes a 'substantial portion' are not specified in the provided text.

-Plain English: The amendment changes specific wording and removes certain lines related to the delivery and display of material harmful to minors.
+Plain English: The amendment changes specific wording and removes certain lines related to contracts involving material harmful to minors.

-• Removes the phrase 'shall not' at line 17 on page 1.
+• Removes the phrase 'shall not' at line 17 on page 1 of the bill.

 • Changes '(1) Deliver' to just 'deliver' at the start of line 18 on page 1.

-• Adds 'to a minor account' after 'display' and before 'material' on line 18 on page 1.
+• Adds 'to a minor account' after 'display' and before 'material' on line 18 of page 1.

-• Deletes lines 1 and 2 in their entirety on page 2.
+• Deletes lines 1 and 2 in their entirety from page 2.

 Plain English: 2026 Regular Session Sequence: 1231 HBS AMENDED BY SENATE TO BE CONCURRED IN HB 134 BY SCHLEGEL REJECT SENATE AMENDMENTS Date: 5/13/2026 Time: 2:29:43 PM ROLL CALL The roll was called with the following result: YEAS Mr.